ELM Responsible Investments Global Fund Impact Report

 Engagement Topics:

 Fintech and digital marketplace innovations are reshaping the landscape of financial inclusion, particularly for those previously excluded from the formal financial system.
 This transformation is crucial for social inclusion, as financial inclusion is closely linked to economic growth and poverty reduction.
-Historically, economists have recognized the positive relationship between financial development and economic growth.
+Historically, economists have recognised the positive relationship between financial development and economic growth.
 King and Levine, in their 1993 study, argued that financial development is a good indicator of long-term growth, highlighting how access to financial institutions in developing countries has significantly impacted their growth.
-Joseph Schumpeter, as early as 1911, posited that well-functioning banks spur technological innovation by funding entrepreneurs, mobilizing savings, allocating resources efficiently, and improving risk management, all contributing to innovation and entrepreneurship.
+Joseph Schumpeter, as early as 1911, posited that well-functioning banks spur technological innovation by funding entrepreneurs, mobilising savings, allocating resources efficiently, and improving risk management, all contributing to innovation and entrepreneurship.

 There is also a strong negative correlation between financial services access and poverty.
 Financial inclusion is seen as a dynamic tool for attaining macroeconomic stability, sustainable growth, poverty reduction, and income equality.
-This inclusion is especially pivotal for marginalized segments like rural dwellers, women, and low-income families who benefit from basic financial services like savings, borrowing, payment, and insurance.
+This inclusion is especially pivotal for marginalised segments like rural dwellers, women, and low-income families who benefit from basic financial services like savings, borrowing, payment, and insurance.
 Studies have shown that economies with higher financial inclusion significantly reduce poverty rates and income inequality in developing countries.

 However, traditional financial services companies, with their high cost base, have been unable to service many parts of the economy, especially in regions with a significant unbanked population.
 For instance, as of 2021, an estimated 4.5 percent of U.S. households (approximately 5.9 million) were unbanked.
 In Brazil, around 34 million people do not have access to banking services, highlighting the challenge in these regions.